zqxyz/lmm-website/README.md

 In 2021, Local Muscle's most demanding month for bandwidth was August, using 12 GB of transfer.
 With our new website, we are unlikely to ever exceed 5GB total.
 That would allow us to utilize Firebase's (where the demo is currently hosted) free tier (limited to 10GB/month).
 That's **free hosting**.

-If we ever need to expand capacity or incorporate advanced features, we'll be ready to upgrade to the paid tier.
-This service is priced for large apps and even around 40,000 visits per month would be in the price range of 1 to 2 gas station coffees.
+The only costs incurred are from the cloud function (not accessible in this git) handling emails.
+This should never exceed more than the price of a cup of coffee.

 ## Accessibility